 Did you also notice any signs of these diseases in your dog?
 If so, you need to get your dog the treatment as early as possible since it may lead to a severe health issue if it remains unnoticed.

 Here is a list of the most common dog diseases that may remain unnoticed by you if you don’t consider the symptoms:

-Does you dog like to gulp down foods without chewing?
+Does your dog like to gulp down food without chewing?
 If yes, then he may be at risk of Gastric torsion.
-It is basically an enlarged stomach.
+It is an enlarged stomach.
 It can become troublesome if the stomach turns.
-If this happens then fluid and air doesn’t get to escape and the dog cannot vomit the food out.
+If this happens, then fluid and air don’t get to escape, and the dog cannot vomit the food out.